 ~ an Advanced Laboratory Imaging and Analysis System

-1. Samples are large (preferably around 200 particles).
+1. The number of particles being scanned is large (preferably around 200 particles).

 2. Particles in a given sample all have the same geometric shape (cylinder, trilobe, bilobe, quadlobe, or sphere).